ahemberg/trafiklab-longest-lines/README.md

 ### Algorithm for calculating the longest lines

 When storing bus lines in the database two datasets are joined, JourneyPatternPointOnLine and Line.
-All Journeypatterns are transformed into two maps, where the key represents the bus line and the value stored is a list representing either all outgoing or ingoing lines.
+All JourneyPatterns are transformed into two maps, where the key represents the bus line and the value stored is a list representing either all outgoing or ingoing lines.
 This data is then joined by all bus lines from the dataset Line into a table with the following columns:

 | LINE_NUMBER | TOTAL_INBOUND | TOTAL_OUTBOUND | 	TOTAL_STOPS | 	INBOUND_STOPS | OUTBOUND_STOPS |
 |-------------|---------------|----------------|--------------|----------------|----------------|

-When the the longest lines are requested it is then a simple matter of querying the database for this information, for example like:
+When the longest lines are requested it is then a simple matter of querying the database for this information, for example like:

 ```sql